 - Connect the battery charger.

-- Connect the POSITIVE clamp on the positive (+) terminal of the battery.
+- Connect the POSITIVE clamp on the battery’s positive (+) terminal.
 The positive clamp is red.
-Battery will have a + sign or the letters POS written next to the terminal.
+The battery will have a + sign or the letters POS written next to the terminal.

-- Connect the NEGATIVE clamp on the negative (-) terminal of your Mercedes-Benz battery.
+- Connect the NEGATIVE clamp on your Mercedes-Benz battery’s negative (-) terminal.